 - Bake until the filling is bubbling and the crumbles are golden brown.
 Allow to cool completely before serving.

 Crisps and crumbles are very similar.
-Both are usually filled with a delicious pie-like filling and both have a buttery, crisp/crumbly topping made primarily with flour and sugar cut with butter.
+Both are usually filled with a delicious pie-like filling and both have a buttery, crisp/crumbly streusel made primarily with flour and sugar cut with butter.
 The main difference is that crumbles usually do not have other add-ins such as oats and nuts.
 Both can include spice.
 Crisps usually have a finer mixture, whereas crumbles usually have larger clumps.
 You can use either type to make this apple crumble, but this recipe sticks to the more traditional topping.

 If you were wondering, yes, you can freeze apple crumble.
 They are great for freezing baked or unbaked, and can last for 3 - 4 months in the freezer if stored correctly.

-For baked apple crumble, place the dish in an airtight container and freeze in the coldest area of your freezer.
+For a baked crumble, place the dish in an airtight container and freeze in the coldest area of your freezer.
 If you use a deep freezer and your container is truly airtight, your apple crumble can last up to a year.

 - You can freeze the entire apple crumble in a freezer-safe baking dish, wrapped tightly and well, so that it is airtight.